The government shutdown is over. Here’s what travelers need to know about Thanksgiving flights

 The train trip is “29+ hours worth of travel … but it’s scenic and calm.”

-CNN’s Chris Boyette, Amanda Musa, Alaa Elassar and Chris Isidore contributed to this report.
+CNN’s Chris Boyette, Andy Rose, Amanda Musa, Alaa Elassar and Chris Isidore contributed to this report.

 The-CNN-Wire